 The requirements for food stamps eligibility in South Dakota are based on a few different factors, which include your income level, financial resources, family size and citizenship status.
 In certain cases, your disability status, age and/or employment status may also affect your eligibility for the program.

 No matter what, you need to provide a Social Security number (SSN) in order to apply.
 Additionally, you need to be a resident of South Dakota to get benefits from the DSS.
 These requirements apply to all applicants who wish to receive this type of assistance.

 As a general rule, you can only meet food stamp qualifications if you are a U.S. citizen or are legally present in the U.S. In the event that your household has both legal and non-legal residents, SNAP assistance will be granted for part of your family.
 Moreover, the total amount of benefits you receive is based on the number of people who are in the U.S. legally.

 When assessing the program’s eligibility requirements, be mindful that meeting the South Dakota SNAP income guidelines is very important.
-In general, your gross income must be at or below 130 percent of the federal poverty level (FPL).
-In addition, your net income must be at or below 100 percent of the FPL.
+In general, your gross (before taxes) income must be at or below 130 percent of the Federal Poverty Level (FPL).
+In addition, your net (after taxes and deductions) income must be at or below 100 percent of the FPL.
 Learn more about the income requirements by reading our free guide.

 If there are members of your household who are seniors or have a disability, you might be able to qualify with a slightly higher income.
 Moreover, your household would be allowed to deduct more expenses related to the senior or person with a disability, such as medical bills that are not covered by your insurance plan.